-Don’t quote half-day rates.
+Don’t quote half-days.
 You’re unlikely to get a second gig same day, that one job is all you have to meet your target.
 If you do get a second gig, Bonus!
 There will be enough days when you are idle.

-Some publishers will balk, and you’ll need to make a judgment.
+Some publishers will balk, and you’ll need to make a judgment call.
 Is a particular byline worth it?
 Is there a chance of future work?